 My exercise-induced asthma is back.

-2020 note- I was informed by an allergist in 2014 that I don’t actually have asthma and that exercise-induced asthma isn’t really asthma.
+2020 note- an allergist informed me in 2014 that I don’t actually have asthma and that exercise-induced asthma isn’t really asthma.
 They did tests etc.. and found that it was most likely allergies that were making me breathe in that manner and since I was running outside in spring, that is why I was struggling.
 Also, anxiety.
-I had anxiety about asthma I was diagnosed with (that I didn’t have) which mimicked asthma symptoms.
+I had anxiety about asthma they diagnosed me with (that I didn’t have) which mimicked asthma symptoms.
 I need to write a book.
 Oh wait, I guess I already kind of am.